AlexCitrus/AlexCitrus/README.md

 ### Hi!
 I am Alex 👋

 - 🎓 I’m a graduate from a bootcamp called Avion School. 🚀
-- 🌁 I’m currently working at Bridge!
+- 🌁 I’m currently working at Unisea!
 - 📫 How to reach me: kidong044@gmail.com
 - ⚡ Fun fact: I love music! 🎸